NEONScience/NEON-Data-Skills/_posts/R/dc-spatial-vector/2015-10-26-SV05-vector-raster-integration-advanced.md

 {% include _toc.html %}

 ## About
-This lesson explains how to crop a raster using the extent of a vector shapefile.
+This tutorial explains how to crop a raster using the extent of a vector shapefile.
 We will also cover how to extract values from a raster that occur within a set of polygons, or in a buffer (surrounding) region around a set of points.